SuperFola/superfola.github.io/portfolio.md

 ## [Zavtrak](https://gitlab.com/SuperFola/Zavtrak)

-A library to simplify the use of OpenGL, used by The Fate of Marcus.
+A library to simplify the use of OpenGL, trying to act as a (nearly) zero cost abstraction library, used by The Fate of Marcus.

 [![triangle](images/zk_hello_triangle.png){:height="40%" width="40%" display="inline-block"}](images/zk_hello_triangle.png)
 [![3D](images/zk_hello_3d.png){:height="40%" width="40%" display="inline-block"}](images/zk_hello_3d.png)